The career archive of a NYC paramedic

 “This ain’t critical?
 It’s been going on now for, like, TEN DAYS!”

-Was this supposed to make us more sympathetic?
-Because to us, it sounded as if she could endure the fire in her pants a little bit longer if she’d already been dealing with it for ten days.
+Given there was something more pressing going on, we felt that she could probably endure the fire in her pants a little bit longer if she’d already been dealing with it for ten days.
+It was a legitimate triage decision.

 People were still yelling at us and pointing down the block.
 They wanted us to hurry, he’d been shot in the chest, the consensus seemed to be saying.